TRAIN WING CHUN KUNG FU

 During your training time you can be moved between these classes based on your OWN progress.

 INTERMEDIATE and ADVANCED students which train for short term, can train only on the main goals for their trip.
-The same is for COACHES and ASSITANT COACHES.
+The same is for COACHES and ASSISTANT COACHES.